SantiagoMendozaS/AFM-SINDy/README.md

 # Code for AFM-SINDy: Symbolic Regression for Tip–Sample Force Reconstruction in Dynamic AFM

 This repository contains the implementation of AFM-SINDy, a tailored machine learning framework for reconstructing tip–sample interaction forces in dynamic atomic force microscopy (AFM).
-The method leverages the Sparse Identification of Nonlinear Dynamics (SINDy) algorithm to perform symbolic regression on time-domain AFM trajectories.
+The method implements the Sparse Identification of Nonlinear Dynamics (SINDy) algorithm to perform symbolic regression on time-domain AFM trajectories.
 It identifies the underlying non-smooth and nonlinear interaction forces that govern tapping-mode dynamics.
 The approach is validated on synthetic data generated from a Derjaguin–Muller–Toporov Kelvin–Voigt model, successfully recovering viscoelastic parameters and the transition point between attractive and repulsive regimes.
-This framework enables nanomechanical property extraction at the level of individual oscillation cycles.

 ## Installation Guide